lf94/summonscript/README.md

 will continue to be.
 Any other code CAD systems are free to use this as well.
 It remains quick even on complex models because it uses progressive rendering.

+## I am looking for businesses who want to try code CAD!

+As a testament to code CAD, I would absolutely love to put code CAD to real work.
+I'm looking for anyone in particular that would have designed something with traditional CAD, but is willing to put some faith into code CAD.

+I will do an evaluation on how much work it would take and what it would cost.

+I will also consult fellow code CAD enthusiasts.

+Your final CAD product will be put on display here as a seminal case study in the strengths and weaknesses of code CAD.

 ## Thanks

 I would like to first thank those individuals who have created amazing technology that is completely free.
-In particular this is a shoutout to mkeeter (libfive), Koromix (koffi), raysan5 (raylib), the whole Zig team, the V8 team, and Inigo Quilez (SDFs).
+In particular this is a shoutout to mkeeter (libfive), Koromix (koffi), raysan5 (raylib), the  Zig team, the V8 team, and Inigo Quilez (SDFs).
 Without any one of these people, this project would probably not exist.